in-toto/attestation/ITE/6/README.md

     between them.
 *   Must support backwards compatible links that can be consumed by existing layout files.
-*   Should discourage users from the security vulnerability where
 *   Must differentiate between different types of related artifacts (only if related artifacts are standardized.)
 Examples: materials vs products, sources vs build tools.